2012 Tipperary county hurling team season: 2012 All-Ireland Senior Hurling Championship

 Tipperary had their heaviest defeat in the All-Ireland Senior Hurling Championship since 1897, with Kilkenny blowing them away by scoring 4-24, 3-15 in the second half to leave Tipperary with an eighteen-point defeat in front of a crowd of 50,220.

 In that semi-final match Lar Corbett was assigned the role of man marking Kilkenny defender Tommy Walsh around the pitch, with Kilkenny assigning Jackie Tyrrell to mark Corbett.
 The marking battle between the players developed into a sideshow and nullified Corbetts own game as he remained scoreless during the game.

 The tactic was heavily criticized by various analysts and reporters after the game.

 In early September, Declan Ryan and his management team of Tommy Dunne and Michael Gleeson informed the county board that they would not seek an extension to their two-year term in charge of the Senior hurling team and would be stepping down.

 On 25 September, Eamon O'Shea succeeded Declan Ryan as manager of the Tipperary senior team.

+Awards

 Tipperary had six players, Michael Cahill, Pádraic Maher, Pa Bourke, Bonnar Maher, Noel McGrath, and Brian O'Meara nominated for an All Star award but won no awards in 2012.